PavelZaytsev/ops-scripts/elk/README.md

 # ELK

-To untar the bundle and prepare corfu logs for stashing:
+Prepare logs for stashing:

+${bundle_name} - tar file which contains support bundles.

+0. execute ./init.sh
-1. Put bundle in the build/data directory (its name will be the index name)
+1. Put the bundle in the build/data directory (the tar file name will be the index name in elk)
 2. Run `./support-bundle-tools.sh <bundle_name>`.
+3. Run elk-up.sh